Traveling While Vegan: How to Eat Around the World on a Vegan Diet

 Do Your Research

 Us vegans must do a bit more research than the average person before choosing our destination or embarking on a travel adventure.
 Do your research before you leave, and do it well.
-Look up vegan places on Facebook and Instagram.
+Look up vegan places on Facebook, Google, Yelp, and Instagram.

 Do a thorough Google search and see some of the best-rated vegan restaurants in the area.
 Also, check vegan forums and see what people have to say about your destination.
 Ask for recommendations on things and places you should go to and look out for.

 Another great resource is travel blogs.
 There are many vegan travel blogs out there, and I highly recommend you browse through at least half a dozen and see what they have to say about your destination.
 You can even get in contact with the bloggers themselves and ask them a few questions, or engage with other readers in the comment section.

 As a vegan, it is vital to have snacks on you at all times when you are traveling.
 It’s happened to me countless of times – hungry or hangry and not found a single restaurant which offers vegan options.
 And so, I would roam the streets, famished, sad, and not having any more patience to see the sights or enjoy the company.
 Because when you’re hungry, walking and sightseeing are the last things on your mind.
 You need to eat and it needs to happen as soon as possible!

 So, with that in mind, I would recommend you grab a few energy or granola bars, trail mix, or even some homemade crackers or sweets, that will definitely fill you up and satisfy your sweet tooth.
 Be prepared, otherwise, your tummy will do everything in its power to ruin your vacation!